 Example 9.8.
-Consider the formula $\forall z (X(z) \leftrightarrow \neg Y(z))$.
-It contains no second-order quantifiers, but does contain the second-order variables X and Y (here understood to be oneplace).
-The corresponding first-order sentence $\forall z (P(z) \leftrightarrow$ does not fall under the interpretation of R and vice versa.
-In a structure, the interpretation of a predicate symbol P is given by the interpretation $P^{\mathfrak{M}}$.
+Consider the formula $\forall z \ (X(z) \leftrightarrow \neg Y(z))$ .
+It contains no second-order quantifiers, but does contain the second-order variables X and Y (here understood to be one-place).
+The corresponding first-order sentence $\forall z \ (P(z) \leftrightarrow \neg R(z))$ says that whatever falls under the interpretation of P does not fall under the interpretation of P and vice versa.
+In a structure, the interpretation of a predicate symbol P is given by the interpretation $P^{\mathfrak{M}}$ .
 But for second-order variables like X and Y, the interpretation is provided, not by the structure itself, but by a variable assignment.
-Since the second-order formula is not a sentence (it includes free variables X and Y), a variable assignment s.
+Since the second-order formula is not a sentence (it includes free variables X and Y), it is only satisfied relative to a structure $\mathfrak{M}$ together with a variable assignment S.